What is SR-22 insurance?

 How to get an SR-22

-Obtaining an SR-22 is typically a fairly simple process if you already have an insurance policy that meets your state’s legal minimum requirements.
-If your company offers SR-22 filing, it may be as simple as calling up your insurance agent to inform them of the change or going online to add it on to your existing policy directly.
-From there, your car insurance company will contact the state department of motor vehicles.
+Obtaining an SR-22 is typically a relatively simple process if you already have an insurance policy that meets your state’s legal minimum requirements.
+If your company offers SR-22 filing, it may be as simple as calling up your insurance agent to inform them of the change or going online to add it to your existing policy directly.
+From there, your car insurance company will contact the Department of Motor Vehicles.
 Although you will likely pay a fee for the additional service, your provider is responsible for filing the necessary paperwork with the state.

-Keep in mind that even if you do not have access to a car of your own at the moment, you may still be required to meet the SR-22 requirements.
+Remember that even if you do not have access to a car of your own at the moment, you may still be required to meet the SR-22 requirements.
 In that instance, you may want to get a non-owner policy.
-It may help cover you against liability claims when you use someone else’s vehicle, and it will keep you up-to-date on your insurance requirements associated with an SR-22.
+It can help cover you against liability claims when you use someone else’s vehicle, and it will keep you up to date on your insurance requirements associated with an SR-22.

 Companies that will file an SR-22